Dowell-Lab/srworkshop/day01/worksheets/Vimtutor_crashes_colors.md

 Take the .bash_profile file we copied earlier as an example:
 ![Bash profile file](md_images/bash_profile_file.png)

-The colors are incredibly useful for readability of code, but the default color scheme may be difficult for some people to see.
+The colors are incredibly useful for readability of code, but the default color scheme may be difficult for some people to see (including your TAs!).
 You can change the colors as follows:

 <ol>
   <li>Find the color scheme you want.